Flux-Point-Studios/yuti/WEBSITE_INTEGRATION_GUIDE.md

-# Cardevia PWA Website Integration Guide
+# Website Integration Guide for Yuti

 This guide shows how to deploy your Cardevia PWA to **fluxpointstudios.com** and add promotional elements for easy user access.